 - 2 Tablespoons fresh chives minced; plus extra for garnish

 - 1/3 cup vegan butter I use Earth Balance (can substitute with regular butter if not vegan)

-- 1/3 cup unsweetened almond milk can substitute with soy or oat milk
+- 1 cup unsweetened almond milk can substitute with non-dairy milk

 - Scrub potatoes until cool water and peel off some of the potato skin.
 How much you peel off is up to you!
-Cut potatoes in quarter inch cubes.
+Cut potatoes into 1-inch pieces.

-- Put lid on and reduce heat.
+- Put the lid on and reduce heat.
 Let cook for 20 minutes.
-When potatoes are cooked, you should be able to pierce them with a fork.
+When potatoes are fully cooked, you should be able to pierce them with a fork easily.

 - Drain potatoes and let the steam release.
 Transfer to a large mixing bowl.
 Mash with a potato masher.
 Add roasted garlic and mash some more.
 If you like your mashed potatoes on the chunkier side, make sure not to over mash.